 Deciding to take the path up the mountain towards greater social responsibility is not easy as it brings with it more and different kinds of obligations as outlined above.

 Organizations that are ethical and have a culture of compliance will find the decision easier to make.
 These are companies that in general are not harming the environment, exploiting its workforce, or producing products that are harmful or dangerous.

 Ethical companies exhibit a high degree of integrity with respect to keeping the promises they have made.
 Integrity provides the motivation for climbing the mountain.
 Instead of being motivated by staying out of jail they are motivated by doing the right thing, the right way, all the time, every time.

 For companies that do decide to climb the mountain and stay the course they will notice sign posts that mark the transition from:

 Command & Control Structures to Resilience & Preparedness Structure

-Internal focus to external focus (i.e. accepting social responsibility)
+Shareholder focus to Stakeholder focus (i.e. accepting social responsibility)

 With ever sign post they pass these companies will gain an increased measure of trust from their investors, shareholders, workers, and communities in which they operate.
 They will be the kind of business that customers want to buy from, workers want to work for, and communities want to have in their midst.